-Get one of the best external hard drives made for Macs for your storage upgrade needs.
-Here are our top picks below, alongside our price comparison tool so you can also get the best deal available, especially with Black Friday and Cyber Monday just around the corner.
+Consider one of the best external hard drives for your storage needs for Mac.
+Here are our top picks, alongside our price comparison tool, so you can get the best deal available.

 Protect the data on your external hard drive with this cloud storage solution

 IDrive (opens in new tab), the cloud storage veteran, delivers tons of storage online for an incredibly small outlay.
 5TB for $3.98 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.